Efraín Juárez: Early career

-Club Universidad Nacional

-Juárez joined the Pumas youth system at the age of thirteen.
-After winning the 2005 under-17 World Championship, playing a key role in defense, he was snapped up by Barcelona along with national teammate Jorge Hernández in 2006.
-Without very much support and very few minutes given in the Barcelona B team, he returned to Pumas Morelos and it took some time for coach Ricardo Ferretti to call him to Pumas.
-Competing for a position in the right wing with Fernando Espinoza, he quickly became a starter in Ferretti's team.
-With Ferretti's decision to give continuity to its team, Juárez renewed his contract facing the Clausura 2009 tournament.
-Pumas finished champions, beating Pachuca.
+Juárez joined UNAM at the age of thirteen.
+Following Mexico's triumph at the 2005 FIFA U-17 World Championship, he was signed by Barcelona alongside teammate Jorge Hernández.
+Limited playing time with Barcelona B led him back to Pumas, where he continued his development until coach Ricardo Ferretti promoted him to the first team.
+Juárez soon became a regular starter, and in the Clausura 2009 tournament, he helped Pumas secure the league title with a victory over Pachuca in the final.

 Celtic

 On 17 July 2010, Pumas accepted a bid for Juárez from Scottish Premier League club Celtic.
 On 26 July a £2 million transfer was agreed and Juárez signed a four-year contract with The Hoops, making him the first ever Mexican player to play in the SPL.
 Juárez made his Celtic debut in a 3–0 Champions League defeat away to Braga.
 He scored his first goal for the club in the return fixture at Celtic Park with a header.
 He then scored his second goal, again at Celtic Park, in a Europa League qualifying first leg match against Utrecht two weeks later.
 Juárez was close to agreeing a loan move to Serie A side Brescia Calcio in the January 2011 transfer window but the deal fell through.
 He had fallen out of favour with the first team and his agent admitted that Juárez would need to move on in the summer of 2011 in order to play first team football.